versatus/lasr-chess/README.md

 ```bash
 npx lasrctl deploy -b lasr-chess -s CHESS -p "LASRChess" --initializedSupply 10 --totalSupply 10
 ```
-After successful deployment _(don't be afraid to run it again if it fails..)_, you'll receive back a program address that you need to put into the `.env` file in the webapp.
+After successful program deployment _(don't be afraid to run it again if it fails..)_, you'll receive back a program address that you need to put into the `.env` file in the webapp.